Wrap It Up – Barrier Jackets Come Of Age

 Improvements continue to be made in jacket design and printing which will only enhance clients’ satisfaction.
-Jackets which “bleed” beyond the traditional margins, jackets sized to flush with the ground, and reversible jackets are just a few of the recent innovations which have been introduced to customer acclaim.
+Jackets that “bleed” beyond the traditional margins, jackets sized to flush with the ground, and reversible jackets are just a few of the recent innovations which have been introduced to customer acclaim.

 Jackets can add significant value to steel barriers, and add sales and public relations value to any organization which utilizes them.
-They are a proven attention-getting device, an aesthetically pleasing visual alternative to an unjacketed barrier, and valuable communications tool.
+They are a proven attention-getting device, an aesthetically pleasing visual alternative to an unjacketed barrier, and a valuable communications tool.